pythonuzgit/elmurodov_ArtificialNeuralNetworks/README.md

  ![Alt Text](https://github.com/pythonuzgit/elmurodov/blob/master/myfig.png)

-*From the histogram for age, we can see that most of the data was clloecter from young people, with the most common age group between 20-30 years old.
+*From the histogram for age, we can see that most of the data was collected from young people, with the most common age group between 20-30 years old.
 We can also see that the distribution for other concentration is normally disributed.*

 *We will build the neural network model using the scikit-learn library's, 'Multi-Layer Perceptron Classifier'.
 The first parameter 'hidden_layer_sizes' arugument set to three layers 10 nodes each.*